 News, Videos & Status

 A team member acquired the T-Mobile Home Internet device and service when it was introduced in 2020 and tested it for both fixed location service and the potential of mobility.
-Our original review is in the member area below.
+Then in May 2022, this same team member acquired the 5G Small Business Unlimited version (identical to the consumer version) with the Arcadyan 5G gateway for further testing.
+A Sercomm G4SE was acquired in April 2024 for additional comparison testing.

 Alternatives to Consider